 Fabric Insurance Review: Where It Falls Short

 You can probably predict most of Fabric’s cons before reading this section.
-It’s still a new company and is part of the group that’s disrupting the insurance industry.
+It’s still a relatively new company and is part of the group that’s disrupting the insurance industry.

 The downsides typically associated with disruptors are not unique to the insurance industry: